confidential-computing/twi-wimse/draft-twi-reference-architecture.md

 # Gap Analysis

-The following risks where identified by a gap analysis of the current WIMSE architecture {{-WIMSE}} performed by the Confidential Computing Consortium.
-The gap analysis provides a basis for identify extensions necessary to meet the level of trustworthiness required by confidential computing environments:
+The following shortcomings were identified by performing a gap analysis of the current WIMSE architecture {{-WIMSE}} against the requirements underlying Trustworthy Workload Identity (TWI).
+The gap analysis provides a basis for identifying extensions necessary to meet the level of trustworthiness required by Confidential Computing environments.

 * Protection of Credentials at Runtime, Key Management in Dynamic Environments and Insufficient Runtime Attestation:
   * Risk that credentials in memory could be exposed if a workload’s execution environment is compromised.